 ~ Sri Chinmoy, Promised Light from the Beyond, Agni Press, 1973

 In normal breathing both of our nostrils are usually functioning.
 But when we breathe properly through alternate nostrils, we get immediate relief from mental anxiety, worries, depression and many other things that cause disturbances in our nature.
 Alternate nostril breathing is a most important breathing exercise.
 We start by using our right thumb to close our right nostril.
 Next we breathe in with the left nostril, silently repeating the name of God, Supreme or puraka, just once.
 Then we close the left nostril with the fourth finger of the right hand, and with both nostrils closed, silently repeat the name of God, Supreme or kumbhaka four times while holding the breath.
 Finally we lift the thumb from the right nostril, still keeping the left nostril closed, and exhale, repeating God, Supreme or rechaka twice.
 Some of the Indian Yogis do this exercise for hours, but it should be done comfortably and without force or strain.

 ~ Sri Chinmoy, The body, humanity’s fortress, Agni Press, 1974

 To close up it is important to state certain risks while doing Pranayama.
 Because it is easy to overdo it.
-We can then get headache for the whole day or feel out of balance from too much energy or oxygen circling in our body.
-In extreme cases we could damage some of our organs.
+We can then get a headache for the whole day or feel out of balance from too much energy or oxygen circling in our body.
+In extreme cases, we could damage some of our organs.
 Excess in energy is a disbalance as well.
 So we have to be wise and not overdo anything 🙂